-This section presents our approach to solve the optimal policy synthesis problem (Problem 1), which falls outside the purview of existing policy synthesis algorithms designed for POMDPs.
-It is divided into two parts: 1) the construction of the product POMDP with the DFA of the scLDTL formula φ and 2) an algorithm to approximately compute a policy that maximises the probability of satisfying the given scLDTL formula φ .
+This section presents our approach to solve the optimal policy synthesis problem (Problem 1), which falls outside the purview of existing policy synthesis algorithms designed for POMDPs, e.g., [25]-[27].
+It is divided into two parts: (1) the construction of the product POMDP with the DFA of the scLDTL formula φ and (2) an algorithm to approximately compute a policy that maximises the probability of satisfying the given scLDTL formula φ .